upscayl/upscayl/README.md

 I recommend using Volta: https://volta.sh for installing Node.js.
 Download and install volta, then do: `volta install node`.
-You can also use pnpm instead.

 ## 🏃 Running

-You can download pnpm [here](https://github.com/pnpm/pnpm/releases/latest).

 > [!NOTE]
 > If you are not willing to install [git](https://git-scm.com/downloads), you can skip the first line, download [the source zip](https://github.com/upscayl/upscayl/archive/refs/heads/main.zip) and extract it to `upscayl` instead and carry on with the rest of the instructions.